Mosan-TW/feature-switch-helper/README.md

 - When the `FeatureSwitchHelper.isFeatureEnabled` function is called, it will log the usage of that feature switch in the console.
 For example: `Feature "exampleFeature01" is used.` or `Feature "exampleFeature02" is skipped.`.
 - Note: If an undefined feature switch is used while the project is running, an error will be thrown.
 If this error is not properly caught and handled, it may cause the project to terminate.
 Additionally, the project cannot detect "defined but unused feature switches" at runtime.
 Regularly running `pnpm feature-switch:validate` can help check for and avoid such issues.

-### Committing Code:
+### 5. Committing Code:

-- Before committing with git, the `pnpm feature-switch:validate` command will be automatically executed to ensure that all feature switch usage complies with the definitions in the configuration file.
-If the check fails, the commit will be blocked.
-Please fix the related issues before trying to commit again.
-(This is implemented using Husky).
+- It is recommanded to run the `pnpm feature-switch:validate` command automatically before committing with git to ensure that all feature switch usage complies with the definitions in the configuration file.
+You can achieve this by using tools like [Husky](https://typicode.github.io/husky/#/) to set up a pre-commit hook.
+This helps prevent issues related to feature switch usage from being introduced into the codebase.

 ## Setting up the feature-switch.json Configuration File